 - Over 2,000 students, faculty, staff and alumni participate in DePaul’s two annual service days—New Student Service Day and Vincentian Service Day—and one faculty /staff Day with Vincent program.
 The goal of the Service Day program is to provide a Vincentian experience for all members of the DePaul community.
 On these days, the DePaul community works to assist Chicago non profit organizations, schools, and multiple faith-based organizations.

-- More than 120 DePaul students and 12 faculty/staff participate annually in winter and spring break service immersion trips, which travel to domestic and international locations, Participants assist local community service organizations and learn from social justice partners, including members of the Vincentian family.
-Students involved in these programs contributed approximately 5,454 hours of service in 2016-2017.
+- More than 120 DePaul students and 13 faculty/staff participate annually in winter and spring break service immersion trips, which travel to domestic and international locations, Participants assist local community service organizations and learn from social justice partners, including members of the Vincentian family.
+Students involved in these programs contributed approximately 5,454 hours.

-- The Loop Community Service (LCS) program, sponsored by University Ministry, targets loop-based adult, graduate and international students to serve at local downtown sites such as Grace Place and Fourth Presbyterian Church.
+- The Loop Community Service (LCS) program, sponsored by Mission & Ministry, targets loop-based adult, graduate and international students to serve at local downtown sites such as Grace Place and Fourth Presbyterian Church.
 LCS also coordinates "Donate-a-Day" one-day service projects with Loop-based colleges and students organizations, organizes weekly tutoring with Chicago public school students, collaborates with the College of Law on student service trips, and supports social justice educational programming in the loop.

 Catholic and Vincentian Identity

-- University Ministry sponsors several Christian retreat programs for students throughout the year, including the popular Search Retreat, as well as First Year Retreat, the Men's and Women's Retreat, the Senior Retreat, DePaul Christian Ministries’ leadership and Women's spirituality retreats.
+- Mission & Ministry sponsors several Christian retreat programs for students throughout the year, including the popular Search Retreat, as well as First Year Retreat, the Men's and Women's Retreat, LatinX Retreat, the Senior Retreat, DePaul Christian Ministries’ leadership and Women's spirituality retreats.
 The retreats explore various elements of the Christian faith, including topics of community, identity, discipleship, forgiveness, prayer and the body of Christ.

-- University Ministry also hosts a Quarterly Inter-religious Celebration and supports the Interfaith Scholars student leader group.
+- Mission & Ministry also hosts a Quarterly Inter-religious Celebration and supports the Interfaith Scholars student leader group.
 In addition to an annual interfaith retreat, retreats are organized and hosted by DePaul's many and diverse student religious organizations each year.

-- University Ministry sponsors a Vincentians in Action program in which students inspired by the example of St. Vincent de Paul pursue service opportunities with communities in need while being encouraged to develop their faith in light of their service involvement.
+- Mission & Ministry sponsors a Vincentians in Action program in which students inspired by the example of St. Vincent de Paul pursue service opportunities with communities in need while being encouraged to develop their faith in light of their service involvement.